The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models

 However, both classes of methods face limitations when faced with data exhibiting heavy-tailed randomness.
 Heavy-tailed distributions, characterized by a higher probability of extreme events compared to Gaussian distributions, are ubiquitous in financial returns, climate data, and various other fields \citep{roy2021empirical,ke2023estimation}.
 PCA-based methods, while relatively robust to certain types of noise dependence, can falter because heavy tails can generate large sample eigenvalues purely from noise, mimicking the signature of true factors.
 RMT-based methods typically rely on moment conditions or concentration properties that are violated by heavy-tailed noise, leading them to misinterpret large noise eigenvalues as signals.
 Figure \ref{fig_illustration_main} provides a visual example of this issue, where a large spurious eigenvalue appears far from the bulk, potentially misleading standard selection criteria.

 Furthermore, empirical data often exhibit non-linear dependencies alongside heavy tails.
 Standard factor models typically assume idiosyncratic errors or linear dependencies, potentially missing complex interaction patterns.
 Elliptical Factor Models (EFM), based on elliptical distributions, offer a flexible framework that naturally incorporates both heavy-tailedness (via the radial component) and non-linear dependencies (via the elliptical structure) \citep{chamberlain1982arbitrage,baltagi2017identification}.
-Recently, \cite{bao2025signal} has demonstrated that the heteroscedastic or correlated noise can also produce misleading spikes, which traditional singular value methods may incorrectly interpret as signals.
+Recently, \cite{bao2025signal} has demonstrated that even heteroscedastic or cross-correlated noise with independent entries along the time dimension can produce misleading spikes, which traditional singular value methods may incorrectly interpret as signals.
 As a result, spurious eigenvalues are quite common in practice.